Awesomnian/biosys_swift/README.md

    - Operate continuously for weeks/months unattended
    - Optimize power consumption like native apps

-2. **Mock AI Model**: Uses a simulated detection model that generates random confidence scores
+2. **Mock AI Model (Default)**: Uses a simulated detection model that generates random confidence scores
-   - Replace with real TensorFlow.js model for actual deployment
+   - Can be replaced with BirdNET (30 min setup) or custom TensorFlow.js model
-   - Current model randomly triggers detections for demonstration purposes
+   - See [Detection Models](#detection-models) section below for options

 3. **Microphone Access**: Requires active browser window with granted permissions
    - Audio capture stops when tab is inactive (browser limitation)